it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-reduce-Sum-of-the-first-N-elements-in-the-Array-up-to-zero/README.md

 ### ECMAScript 6 (ES6+).
 The JavaScript Array Object.
 The Arrays of methods.
 The reduce() Array's Method.
 Destructuring assignment
 ***

-### Finding the sum of the first N elements in the array up to the first zero
+### Finding the Sum of the first N of the Array elements up to the first zero

 **Task description:**